 Most people have occasional cravings for specific foods.
-Lately I find myself craving bananas.
-I put them in ice-cream, cut them up in my breakfast cereal and think about banana bread constantly.
-Perhaps I’m lacking potassium or some other nutrient that bananas are rich in, but whatever the reason I feel deprived if I cannot eat at least one banana per day.
+Lately, I find myself craving bananas.
+I put them in ice cream, cut them up in my breakfast cereal, and think about banana bread constantly.
+Perhaps I lack potassium or some other nutrient that bananas are rich in, but I feel deprived if I cannot eat at least one banana per day.
 I thought someone else might enjoy reading about the benefits of one of the world’s most popular fruits…….and some of the fun ways to incorporate them into your diet!

 - Rich in Vitamin B6